rust-lang/book/second-edition/src/ch10-01-syntax.md

 type `T`.</span>

 Note that we have to declare `T` just after `impl` in order to use `T` in the type `Point<T>`.
-In contrast, we could choose to implement methods on `Point<f32>` instances rather than `Point` instances with any generic type.
+Declaring `T` as a generic type after the `impl` is how Rust knows the type in the angle brackets in `Point` is a generic type rather than a concrete type.
+For example, we could choose to implement methods on `Point<f32>` instances rather than `Point` instances with any generic type.
-Listing 10-10 shows that we do not need to declare the generic type `T` after the `impl` in this case, since we’ve filled in the generic type with the concrete type `f32`:
+Listing 10-10 shows that we don't declare anything after the `impl` in this case, since we’re using a concrete type, `f32`:

 ```rust
 # struct Point<T> {